mugenmelon/mugenmelon.github.io/_posts/1970-01-01-mugen-devlog-1.md

 * **Dynamic gameplay-driven music & audio**
 * **Timeless artstyle over realism**

 Being fully aware of the potentially massive scope behind them I will leave up for interpretation what these concepts mean *exactly*.
 My approach is: aim high but be unafraid to miss the mark.
+For full disclosure I should also list the things I do *not* care about in game development.
+If you are looking for advice or examples on any of these then you should take anything written on this page with a large grain of salt:

+* **Networking & online features**
+Very low priority feature.
+The game must shine on its own first.
+Couch co-op would be more important.
+* **High fidelity visuals**
+This is a "good enough" topic for me.
+No need for much fancy flourish.
+A solid artstyle applied consistently is better.
+* **High speed performance**
+Another "good enough" topic. *Unmeasured* optimization is the root of all evil.
+* **Platform compatibility**
+Not planning to release on any other platform at the moment.
+* **Economic viability**
+This project is financially independent and does not exist for economic gain.

 That being said let's dive a bit deeper into the current state of the game and its features.

 ---